lume/variable/README.md

 }
 ```

-Or maybe without decorators, only key words:
+Or maybe without decorators, only keywords:

 ```js
 class Martian {